Imamah-Zafar/test/README.md

   "source": "src/index.ts",
   "main": "dist/main.js",
 ```
-The "source" field will be used to refernce the source files and the "main" field will be used as the output file of the build.
+The "source" field will be used to reference the source files and the "main" field will be used as the output file of the build.

 Add your code in the src/index.js file and to build use the following command:
 ```